 - Acquisition is not active. - Memory is FULL and therefore there are no available buffers. - The required number of samples for building the event pre-trigger is not reached yet; this happens typically as the trigger occurs too early either with respect to the RUN Acquisition command (see Sec.
-9.7.2) or with respect to a buffer emptying after a Memory FULL status (see Sec.
-9.7.6).
+9.8.2) or with respect to a buffer emptying after a Memory FULL status (see Sec.
+9.8.6). - The trigger overlaps the previous one and the board is not enabled for accepting overlapped triggers.